GravityKit/GravityExport-Lite/readme.txt

 * Bugfix: 'gfexcel_renderer_csv_include_separator_line' had a typo.
 * Bugfix: List field threw notice when you changed the column names.
 * Bugfix: Disabled warning when `set_time_limit` is not allowed to prevent failing download.
+* Enhancement: Updated PHPSpreadsheet to 1.12 (last to support PHP 7.1).
 * Enhancement: Added quick-link to documentation on the plugins page.
 * Enhancement: Added quick-link to settings on the plugins page.
 * Enhancement: Replaced all translation calls with wordpress native calls to be polite to Poedit.